oracle/python-oracledb/doc/src/api_manual/module.rst

-    The ``extra_auth_params`` parameter is expected to be a dictionary containing the configuration parameters necessary for Oracle Database authentication using :ref:`Azure <azurecloudnativeauthplugin>` or
+    The ``extra_auth_params`` parameter is expected to be a dictionary containing the configuration parameters necessary for Oracle Database authentication using :ref:`OCI <cloudnativeauthoci>` or :ref:`Azure
-    :ref:`OCI <ocicloudnativeauthplugin>` cloud native authentication plugins.
+    <cloudnativeauthoauth>` cloud native authentication plugins.
+This value is
-    This value is used in both the python-oracledb Thin and Thick modes.
+    used in both the python-oracledb Thin and Thick modes.
 See :ref:`tokenauth`.

     The ``handle`` and ``thick_mode_dsn_passthrough`` parameters are ignored in